sammler/sammler/README.md

 # sammler
 > Let's get some insights.
-And it's fine to be a data junky.
+And it's fine to be a data junkie.

 - [Why](#why)
 - [MVP](#mvp)